wiseman-timelord/Cpp-Vulkan-Agi/README.md

 - Do not expect the current version to work, its in Alpha stage.
 1. Create a folder in a suitable location for example "Qwen-Agent-0.0.5+", copy/clone the files to the directory you created.
 2. Drop in my scripts directly into "Qwen-Agent-0.0.5+" preserving file structure, and over-writing the "requirements.txt".
-3. Install the requirements by clicking on "Install_Requirements.Bat".
+3. Install the requirements by clicking on "Install_Requirements.Bat", there may be some new ones now.
 4. Load the model you intend to use in ollama, this possibly can be made easier by running "Load_Qwen2_Model.Bat"
 5. Run "QwenAgent-Configurator.Bat" to setup the, model file and graphics mode/card and determine cpu types. other options to come.
 6. Run "QwenAgent-LaunchMain.Bat" to start the session.